FAIRsharing/domain-ontology/DRAO-MIRO.md

 This is a work in progress.
 Incomplete sections are marked with a :red_circle: red circle.

 A note on terminology: We often use the term "FAIRsharing community maintainers".
 Our community maintainers are volunteers who have claimed one or more FAIRsharing records describing resources that they develop.
 Once they've claimed a record they may edit it, adding high-quality annotation, publications and general information.
+In addition, you can also learn about our [Community Champions](https://fairsharing.org/community_champions).

 # Guidelines